xpepermint/qos/README.md

 };
 ```

 Create a new file `./index.js` and write a simple queue.
 We need to pass an instance of a redis connection to the `Queue` class.
 This package should work with any Redis library which supports promises.
-We'll use the [ioredis](https://github.com/luin/ioredis) package which looks awesome.
+We'll use an awesome [ioredis](https://github.com/luin/ioredis) package.

 ```js
 'use strict';